ur-whitelab/peptidesim/README.md

 [sudo] ./test.sh
 ```

  You may need to have `sudo` depending on your docker configuration.
 This will run all tests and clean-up.
-If are on windows or need to modify the command, you can view it in `test.sh` or see below:
+If are using Windows or need to modify the command, use:

 ```sh
 docker run -it --rm -v [path_to_peptidesim_root]:/home/whitelab/peptidesim peptidesim/test